 Beauty of Joseon

-A cosmetically elegant daily sunscreen with a strong modern filter system, a hydrating base, rice extract, niacinamide, and no added fragrance.
-Best for normal, dry, and dehydrated skin.
-Less ideal if you need water resistance, a matte finish, or visible-light protection from a tinted formula.
+On paper, this is a strong daily sunscreen formula with modern UV filters, a hydrating base, rice extract, niacinamide, and no added fragrance.
+It appears best suited to normal, dry, dehydrated, and many combination skin types.
+It is less aligned with people who specifically need water resistance, a very matte finish, or visible-light protection from a tinted formula.

 It is not just popular because it protects.
 It is popular because people are willing to wear it.